MJ: Well, howdy, stranger.

 MICHELLE: Wow, that sounds truly awesome.
 I was also somewhat wary that the prostitution backstory would mean fanservice would ensue, so I am happy to hear that’s not the case.
 And my inner twelve-year-old is *really* keen on that mouse!

-MELINDA: Michelle, you would love the mouse.
+MJ: Michelle, you would love the mouse.
 Truly.

 Now, my second Kodansha adventure this week had a bit of the opposite effect on me, and since I know we both tried out this one, I’m anxious to hear whether your experience was similar.
 Care to start with a little summary?

 MICHELLE: I will give it a whirl.